microsoft/PowerPlatformConnectors/tools/paconn-cli/README.md

 `paconn create -s [Path to settings.json] --secret [The OAuth2 client secret for the connector]`

 When environment is not specified the command will prompt for it.
-However, the API definition, API properties, and icon file must be provided as part of the command line argument or a settings file.
+However, the API definition and API properties file must be provided as part of the command line argument or a settings file.
 The OAuth2 secret must be provided for a connector using OAuth2.
 The command will print the connector ID for the newly created custom connector on successful completion.
-If you are using a settings.json for the create command, please make sure to update it with the new connector ID before you update the newly created connector.
+If you are using a settings file for the create command, please make sure to update it with the new connector ID before you update the newly created connector.

 ```
 Arguments